top of page

 Graphic Listening | Sketchbook Responses From Creative Agents Sessions

 For the first few sessions I attended within the Creative Agents programme, I deliberately held back.
-I sat in on meetings, listened carefully, and used graphic recording, sketching responses in my journal to capture what I was hearing and sensing.
+I sat in on meetings, listened carefully, and used graphic recording, sketching in my sketch book to capture what I was hearing and sensing.
 These responses not only attempted to record technical or factual aspects, but also the emotions, sensations, and atmospheres present within the space.

 I wanted to take my time, to understand, and to meet the agents where they were and for who they were, rather than moving too quickly to define or interpret.